-The Southeastern Louisiana University Foundation serves as an advocate for Southeastern Louisiana University, and receives, invests, manages, and accounts for private gifts and contributions for the benefit of the University and for its charitable and educational operation.
+The Southeastern Louisiana University Foundation serves as an advocate for Southeastern Louisiana University.
+It receives, invests, manages, and accounts for private gifts and contributions for the benefit of the university and for its charitable and educational operation.

-The Development Office is located in the Alumni Center at 500 W. University Ave.
+The Development Office raises private funds for Southeastern and is located in the Alumni Center at 500 W. University Ave.
 Its campus phone extension is 3770.